sikaeducation/curriculum/courses/301/standards/build-dynamic-pages-react/topics/controlled-forms-react/README.md

 ![Diagram of controlled input circular flow](assets/controlled-input.png)

-This works for a single input, but to truly capture user input it needs to be done in the context of an entire form:
+This works for a single input, but most user input needs to be captured in the context of an entire form:

 ```js
 const LoginForm = ({login}) => {